biesnecker/rakugaki/README.md

 - Renders any Unicode character from TTF/OTF fonts as ASCII art
 - Simple, user-controlled dimensions - you choose what looks right
-- Simple binary thresholding for clean output
+- 70-character grayscale ramp for smooth, detailed rendering
 - Fast rendering using `fontdue`

 ## Usage